Marxism and religion: Joseph Stalin on religion

 Joseph Stalin's public statements on religion throughout his years serving as General Secretary of the CPSU were scarce.
-In 1927, answering the question of an American trade union delegate, Stalin affirmed that the Communist Party must have an anti-religious policy:
+In 1927, answering the question of an American trade union delegate, Stalin affirmed that the Communist Party must have an anti-religious policy.
+He said this was because the party stood for science and contrasted the position to the prosecution of Darwinists in America.
+Stalin also emphasized the importance of undermining the "reactionary clergy who poison the minds of the toiling masses."